emaildotdash/GenericCppMakefile/README.md

 ### Superprojects

-Larger Superprojects utilizing MakefileGenericCppSuperproj are a relatively simple compared to Single projects, though you need to be aware of how they work before using them.
+Larger Superprojects utilizing MakefileGenericSuperproj are a relatively simple compared to Single projects, though you need to be aware of how they work before using them.

 Superprojects consist of main-projects and dependency-projects, where the all output files (except for static-libs) of dependency-projects are copied into all main-projects (specifically the first listed extra-library-folder).
 Thus, main-projs are effectively the outputs and you can have as many of them as you want.